 An executive who has been handling thousands of employees worldwide told me that his secret is “to hire slow and fire quick”.
-I am not really sold to this concept.
+I am not really sold on this concept.
 I think it has something to do with my being a teacher: I give people many chances to redeem themselves.

 He said that you don’t hire an employee because you need a person to do the job.
 You hire someone who can do a great job.
-He said that when you hire a mediocre candidate, the deprive yourself of the opportunity to welcome the great ones when they come.
+He said that when you hire a mediocre candidate, you deprive yourself of the opportunity to welcome the great ones when they come.
 Why?
 Because the seat is filled.

 But hiring is not an exact science.